zcr1786/PSGS/README.md

 ```
 ### Run code

-- For single-task classification (such as LogP, FDA, BBBP, BACE datasets):
+- For single-task classification (such as BBBP, BACE datasets):
     ```
     python PSGS_single/main.py
     ```